sujatha8981/HTML-project/README.md

 # HTML-project
-This project is done for our college mini project.The project is a we project where we are developing a website about the wildlife and animals.
+This project is done for our college mini project.The project is a web project where we are developing a website about the wildlife and animals.
 The website provides information about endengered animals throughout the world.
 We provide and adoption option for animals which are being taken care at